ShelvinZhang/AlphaCryo4D/README.md

 11. landscape.py
 12. Create a text file with maps' index filled in each line, which are selected inside a specified area of the landscape.
 13. vote_prepare.sh "the text file"
-14. vote.sh (th is the voting threshold, which is recommended <g/2.
+14. vote.sh (th is the voting threshold, which is (g+1)/2 as recommended.
 Finally you can get the post_vote.star for further analysis)

 ==================================================